chenhhu/NLDamPla_Constitutive_Relation/README.md

 # Nonlocal_damage_plasticity_Constitutive_Relation

-This code is developed to give the analytical solution of our nonlocal continuum damage-plasticity model, please:
+This code is developed to give the analytical solution of our nonlocal continuum damage-plasticity model, please see:

 @article{chen2025thermodynamic,
   title={Thermodynamic framework of non-local continuum damage--plasticity model}, author={Chen, Yijun and Mobasher, Mostafa E and Zheng, Dongjian and Waisman, Haim},